Singaporeans' culinary anti-immigration protest: curry

 Tens of thousands of people in the Southeast Asian city-state said they would cook or eat curry on Sunday in a protest highlighting growing anger over increased immigration.

-The campaign began after an immigrant family from China complained about the smell of curry from a Singaporean Indian neighbor's home and local officials brought about a compromise.
+The campaign began after an immigrant family from China complained about the smell of curry from a Singaporean Indian neighbour's home and local officials brought about a compromise.

 A Facebook page devoted to the row after reports were published in a local newspaper has drawn over 57,600 members, many of who said they were cooking curry on Sunday in a show of solidarity with the Indian family.

-"Because we live in Singapore and Singapore is such a cramped place, neighbors should understand each others' culture," said Stanley Wong, a 37-year old accountant who helped organized the Facebook page.
+"Because we live in Singapore and Singapore is such a cramped place, neighbours should understand each others' culture," said Stanley Wong, a 37-year old accountant who helped organised the Facebook page.

 He and a dozen friends and family were gathering in a small government-built flat for a potluck curry dinner.